'We Don't Know What’s Causing It': Northeast, Michigan Contributing To Rising US COVID Cases

 “If we don’t know what’s causing it, how do we predict what’s coming next?”
 Dr. Doron said.
 “It seems to me that we’re at this real precipice where it could go either direction.”

 Dr. Doron explained that some factors of reopening — like indoor weddings with dance floors — concern her, while others — like outdoor baseball games — show little to no evidence of COVID-19 transmission.
-She encouraged people to take advantage of the nice weather and spend time at parks and beaches, while continuing to avoid indoor gatherings.MORE NEWS: COVID Vaccine Eligibility In New Hampshire Opens To 40+, Some Get Same-Day Shots
+She encouraged people to take advantage of the nice weather and spend time at parks and beaches, while continuing to avoid indoor gatherings.MORE NEWS: 'Proud Family Moment': President Biden Honors Worcester Soldier Killed In Vietnam

 While there is no obvious explanation for rising cases in the Northeast, Dr. Doron says she still feels the region can vaccinate its way out of another surge.
 At the moment, vaccine shipments are allocated based on population size.
 “That’s why I think at this point it really is key for the White House to be thinking about reallocating the distribution of the vaccine to parts of the country that are seeing rises in cases,” she said.